 From an EGI perspective commercial software are a very difficult use case: providing licenses requires funds, and an assessment of the target users, which is easier to do at national level.
 Therefore EGI will redirect users requesting services such as Matlab to their NGIs, if it is available at the users’ national level.

-Non-commercial software (R, for example) can be integrated and made available also at EGI level, It is for example available in the Catania SG, or it could be used by users through virtual machines with pre-installed software.
+Non-commercial software (R, for example) can be integrated and made available also at EGI level, although the answers to the survey did not highlighted this use case as a priority.
+It is for example available in the Catania SG, or it could be used by users through virtual machines with pre-installed software.

 Roadmap for the integration

-Building on the experience of the NGIs supporting their national LTOS users the following priorities can be identified for the integration of new services in the LTOS platform
+Building on the experience of the NGIs supporting their national LTOS users the following priorities can be identified for the integration of new services in the LTOS platform, to be integrated in parallel with the SGs currently under integration.

 Direct access to HTC computing.

 This is the highest priority based on the use cases listed by the NGIs through the survey, and based on the availability of the resources.
-HTC computing is the most service in EGI, is the service for which the pool of resources
+HTC computing is the most available service in EGI, and therefore it is the service for which the pool of resources could be expanded more easily, having more resource providers who could potentially contribute to it.

 The Catania SG, WS-PGRADE and QCG can all use HTC resources, but the requirements suggest that simpler access modes are made available.
 In the context of the EGI LTOS platform, command line access is not possible – at the moment – since users should not be allowed to manipulate the X509 credentials generated by the token server.
 DIRAC is a workload management system which can support basic job submission, and its integration can improve the experience of the users.
 At the moment of writing EGI is evaluating with the DIRAC team the feasibility of the technical integration of DIRAC as described in section 3.4.
 Once confirmed the feasibility of the integration, the technical developments should be relatively small, an initial assessment of the timeline would be mid 2016.